ZTE: U.S. sanctions and import ban

 In March 2017, ZTE pleaded guilty to illegally exporting U.S. technology to Iran and North Korea in violation of trade sanctions, and was fined a total of US$1.19 billion by the U.S. Department of Commerce.
 It was the largest-ever U.S. fine for export control violations.

 ZTE was allowed to continue working with U.S. companies, provided that it properly reprimand all employees involved in the violations.
 However, the Department of Commerce found that ZTE had violated these terms and made false statements regarding its compliance, having fired only 4 senior officials and still providing bonuses to 35 other employees involved in the violations.
 On 16 April 2018, the Department of Commerce banned U.S. companies from providing exports to ZTE for seven years.
 At least 25% of components on recent ZTE smartphones originated from the U.S., including Qualcomm processors and certified Android software with Google Mobile Services.
 An analyst stated that it would take a significant amount of effort for ZTE to redesign its products as to not use U.S.-originated components.

 On 9 May 2018, ZTE announced that, although it was "actively communicating with the relevant U.S. government departments" to reverse the export ban, it had suspended its "major operating activities" (including manufacturing) and trading of its shares.
-On 13 May 2018, U.S. president Donald Trump stated that he would be working with Chinese president Xi Jinping to reverse the ban.
+On 13 May 2018, U.S. president Donald Trump stated that he would be working with CCP General Secretary Xi Jinping to reverse the ban.
 It was argued that the export ban was being used as leverage by the United States as part of an ongoing trade dispute with China.
 On 7 June 2018, ZTE agreed to a settlement with the Department of Commerce in order to lift the import ban.
 The company agreed to pay a US$1 billion fine, place an additional US$400 million of suspended penalty money in escrow, replace its entire senior management, and establish a compliance department selected by the department.